OCD

 Acceptance and Commitment Therapy (ACT) encourages individuals to accept their thoughts and feelings instead of trying to control them.
 For those with OCD, ACT promotes psychological flexibility by helping them accept intrusive thoughts while committing to actions aligned with their values.
 This approach, alongside CBT for OCD, empowers individuals to engage in meaningful activities despite their anxiety, providing an effective framework for therapy for OCD.

 Yoga is an ancient science that has helped manage several psychiatric conditions, including OCD.
-A regular yoga routine can be integrated into a CBT for OCD treatment strategy to improve the quality of life.
+A regular yoga routine can be integrated into an OCD treatment strategy to improve the quality of life.
 Being an amalgamation of physical exercise, stretching, movement, and mindfulness, yoga reduces the symptoms of intrusive thoughts and improves cognitive functioning.

 Different meditative practices, such as mindfulness meditation and vedic meditation, can bring a person’s attention to the present moment.
-Meditation can strengthen the effects of other treatments, such as CBT for OCD.
+Meditation can strengthen the effects of other forms of OCD treatment.
 Including meditation in the treatment plan can be effective as it promotes relaxation, well-being, and positive thoughts.

 Hypnosis is a process in which patients learn how to activate their relaxation response when OCD triggers anxiety.
 For instance, they may be asked to imagine themselves in their favorite place, or placing their anxiety in a balloon and letting it go.
 An OCD psychiatrist might guide patients through these techniques to help reduce anxiety and improve emotional regulation.
 Hypnosis may also involve practicing deep breathing using the diaphragm, following a calming breathing pattern.